chocolatey/choco-wiki/CentralManagement/CentralManagementClientSetup.md

 ### How can I increase the level of logging for Chocolatey Central Management?

-This can be done by changing the level value, which should be currently INFO, to use DEBUG, as per the following:
+This can be done by changing the level value, which should be currently `INFO`, to use `DEBUG`, as per the following:

 ~~~xml
 <root>